manikawnth/sABC-spec/README.md

 In this size limit case, the message that is formed by the peer from the above example looks like

     MESSAGE
-    session-id::NaTPOgp1QUuB6Gm5tAdcSw
+    ¶session-id::NaTPOgp1QUuB6Gm5tAdcSw
     msg-id::123456
     msg-more::yes

-    This is first part of the message.
+    ¶This is first part of the message.
 Second part MESSAGE
-    session-id::NaTPOgp1QUuB6Gm5tAdcSw
+    ¶session-id::NaTPOgp1QUuB6Gm5tAdcSw
     msg-id::123456
     msg-more::yes

-    is on the way.
+    ¶is on the way.
 See I can have ^@ within the message but shouldn't precede with two CR-LFs.
     Finally t